-- Registered GEMS dependants will have access to all vaccinations {including the second bivalent oral Polio vaccine (b-OPV), first Rotavirus vaccine, first Pneumococcal Conjugated vaccine (PVC), first DTap-IPV-Hib-HBV vaccine, and a Influenza vaccine (after 6months of birth)} where clinically appropriate.
-Child vaccines are paid up to R780 per beneficiary per year from risk and if beyond the difference, it will be processed from available day-to-day funds depending on your scheme option.
-Also note, the Rotarix liquid oral vaccine requires pre-authorisation from the Scheme. - Hearing tests conducted at birth are recommended to detect any hearing problems in infants.
-GEMS offer all options infant hearing screenings once per annum, per beneficiary. - Neonatal hypothyroidism is a common neonatal endocrine disorder that can become a lifelong condition.
+- Registered GEMS dependants will have access to all vaccinations (including the second bivalent oral Polio vaccine (b-OPV), first Rotavirus vaccine, first Pneumococcal Conjugated vaccine (PVC), first DTap-IPV-Hib-HBV vaccine, and a Influenza vaccine (after 6months of birth)) where clinically appropriate.
+Child vaccines are paid up to R863 per beneficiary per annum from risk and if beyond the difference, it will be processed from available day-to-day funds depending on your scheme option.
+Also note, the Rotarix liquid oral vaccine requires pre-authorisation from the Scheme. - Childhood hearing screening for infants: Once per beneficiary for the period up to and including age 1 (but excluding beneficiaries in the first three months of life) Neonatal hypothyroidism is a common neonatal endocrine disorder that can become a lifelong condition.
 It occurs because the thyroid is either missing or defective.
 GEMS offer neonatal hypothyroidism screening once per neonatal beneficiary up to 28 days of age. - Contraceptives are available on all Scheme options.